 The landscaping was immaculate, hedges and gardens were up-kept meticulously.

 It was refreshing to visit a place with so much green visible in February.

 Dreamy architecture was overlaid with live oaks and Spanish moss.
 (The moss is actually invasive, but the like oaks are a hearty bunch.)

-We meandered down the ritzy Jones street, the origination of the phrase “keeping up with the Jones'”.
+We strolled down the ritzy Jones street, the origination of the phrase “keeping up with the Jones'”.